indracit/Java-Cheatsheet/README.md

 - Methods present inside the stream interface
 - Filter, Map and Reduce methods of stream
 - Use of methods in Big Data

-#1
 - Stream is an interface, it contains a stream() method.
 - Stream method return an object of type stream.
 - Any operation can be performed inside the stream method.
 - Any changes done inside the stream can be reflected on the actual list.
 - Once we work with a stream, we can't reuse it.
 We can work with a stream only once.

-#2
 - Stream provides a lot of methods to work upon.
 - filter() method returns a new Stream that contains the value which satisfies the given condition.
 The filter method is used to select elements as per the Predicate passed as an argument.
 - map() takes each value and performs operations on it.
 It returns a stream consisting of the results of applying the given function to the elements of this stream.
-- reduce() method does not return the stream but it gives the value of a type that you defined in the stream.
-It is used to reduce the elements of a stream to a single value.
+- reduce() method does not return the stream but it gives the value of a type that you defined in the stream.It is used to reduce the elements of a stream to a single value.
 The reduce method takes a BinaryOperator as a parameter.

-#3
 - If you want to use Big Data, then first you have to apply a filter on it to separate useful data.
 - After applying a filter, you need to transform it into the required data with the help of a map.
 - And the graph of it, can be made with the help of the reduce method.
 - We can reduce the code by applying methods one after the other.

-#1
 - forEach method got introduced in Java 1.8 version.
 - The forEach() method of ArrayList is used to perform a certain operation for each element in ArrayList.
 - forEach traverses each element of the Iterable until all the elements have been processed.
 - Collection classes that extend the Iterable interface can use forEach loop to iterate elements.

-#2
 - forEach method takes an object of the consumer.
 - Consumer is an interface that belongs to the java.util.function package.
 - Consumer is a functional interface so lambda expression will also be applicable to it.
 - Consumer has a method accept(), that takes a value of the same type of which object is created.
 - forEach needs an object and we will pass an object of a consumer in it.
 - forEach gives a value at a time and that value gets passed to the consumer object and taken by the accept method.
 - We can do operations in this accept method.